Enabling Digital Government through Geospatial and Location Intelligence

 - Increasing economic benefits to business through the availability and re-use of location data.

 - Increased links and need for partnering between public and private sector on location information.

 - Better location-based services and access to public sector information for e-Government purposes, as both consumers and co-creators of data.

 - Public data (in particular geospatial data) are an engine for job creation and growth.

 - More effective policy development in domains featuring location information and services.

 - Improved connections between public authorities across the EU in the field of location information.

-- Establishment of an ISA2 Working Group on Geospatial Solutions, gathering Member States representatives from the geospatial and e-government domains to help set priorities and dissemination of results.
+- Establishment of an ISA² Working Group on Geospatial Solutions, gathering Member States’ representatives from the geospatial and e-government domains to help set priorities and dissemination of results.

-- Further development of the INSPIRE in Practice platform and Re3gistry software.
+- further development of the INSPIRE in Practice platform

 - providing location-related advice to Better Regulation’s ICT assessment of new legislation